Back to home pageProfessional Education

 What teaching opportunities are there for residents?

 Residents will be expected to play an active role in precepting Doctor of Pharmacy students and PGY-1 residents who are scheduled on rotation with them.
-Beaumont receives students from a number of different Colleges of Pharmacy.
+Corewell Health receives students from a number of different Colleges of Pharmacy.

 There is an opportunity for residents to provide a didactic lecture at the Eugene Applebaum College of Pharmacy & Health Sciences, Wayne State University if the resident has such an interest.